 Think about how often we tell our children “no” to things simply because it annoys us or we don’t think it should be done.

-There’s no immediate threat to your child’s safety or it won’t make them grow up to be a monster if they run through the sprinkler when you’re out for a walk, crab walk instead of walk to the dinner table, or dig for worms right after a bath.
+There’s no immediate threat to your child’s safety, or it won’t make them grow up to be a monster if they run through the sprinkler when you’re out for a walk, if she crab walks instead of walks upright to the dinner table, or digs for worms right after a bath.

 We’ve all seen that mom at the PTA or the old high school friend who keeps posting those pictures.
-She looks happy all the time, perfect kids, and of course happily married.
-Can she ever just look a little pissed about something?
-Don’t count on it.
+She looks happy all the time, perfect kids, and of course, happily married.

 Instead, turn her off.
 Turn off all of your triggers in this area.
 Turn off Facebook, or hide all the “happily, married moms” if you need to.

 Of course, we know in our head that their lives aren’t all fairies and cupcakes.
-That’s only what they chose to show the world.
-But if that’s making you skip the next all school activity because “what’s the point”, then turn them off.
+That image is only what they chose to show the world.
+But if hiding others from your social media feed is what you need to do to protect your heart, then by all means.

 Join the 5-day single mom positivity challenge for free.
-Designed specifically for single mamas.
+It is designed specifically for single mamas.
 Get started below.